yoyotv/Image-derain-via-CGAN/README.md

 |13| SGD / 0.002 | Adam / 0.0002 / 0.5 | 0.5 | 0.012 | 15 | 5 |
 |14| SGD / 0.002 | Adam / 0.0002 / 0.5 | 0.4 | 0.015 | 15 | 5 |

+## Things we have tried but did not work

+1. At first, we try to feed the discriminator only one image, so the discriminator will determine whether it is a rain image or not.
+The result will feed back to the generator in order to update the generator weight.
+But no matter how hard we tried, the generator colud not generate an "OK" de-raind image.
+So refer to some other CGAN papers, we decided to feed discriminator two images, which are the output of generator and its relevant ground truth.

+2. Pre-train the discriminator test accuracy up to 90% and 80%, Then just update the generator.
+The results are bad.
+It seems like the generator could not fight against the discriminator.
+We must take turns training discriminator and generator.

 ## References